Our Core Activities

 Within this area of work, REACH C.I.C particularly look to concentrate on mental health issues, food & health, money & budgeting advice, reducing social isolation, and offering a range of exercise and keep fit classes.

-We aim to continue our existing work around mental health including looking to increase the support available through The Space and The Link.
+We aim to continue our existing work around mental health including looking to increase the support available at The Link as well as working alongside our partners.
 This will include aiming to deliver more self-esteem, self-confidence and self-awareness training, partnering with other organisations to develop and support specific advice/drop in sessions and continuing to support the establsihment of peer support groups.

 Within the work on food & health we aim in particular to look at the challenges of healthy eating within a limited household budget and tackling the underlying causes of childhood and adult obesity through providing a variety of learning and support opportunities.